ondanieldev/drivers-api/docs/planning.md

 - [ ] Implement `PostgreSQL` database
 - [ ] Rename routes to plural names and setup route base name on module
 - [ ] Trim string on DTOs
+- [ ] Maybe allow string filters to use regex instead of exact matching